APTNER pass v2.0

 DESIGN DECISIONS

-Optimize user flow based on four reservation types.
+Optimize user flow based on four reservation types

 To provide a simpler, more intuitive reservation process, I created four templates that can be easily applied across different amenities within apartment complexes.